theomyway/Ai_Fall_2021/README.md

 **Group Member # 1:**
 Name: Omar Khan
 Student ID: 10619
-About:Hello its me omar currently in 5th semester.
+About: Hello its me omar currently in 5th semester.
 I have 3.62 cgpa and im doing MARVELLOUS in this field.
+My aim is to have a good learning and make amazing projects.

 **Group Member # 2:**
 Name: HAMZAH AMIN